Backgammon opening theory: Influencing factors

 Another influencing factor is the preferred style of the player.
 A player might have a strong preference for one out of a number of alternative opening plays that are on average as effective, because the character of the move (passive or aggressive) better suits his or her playing style.

 Opening replies

 While there are only 15 possible opening rolls, since some may be played several ways and doubles are possible on the second roll, there are over 600 replies to common opening rolls.
 The large number of possibilities precludes making a simple table as above.

-Joe Dweck published the first list of opening replies in 1976.
+Joe Dwek published the first list of opening replies in 1976.
 In the late 1990s Harald Johanni and Bill Robertie independently published the first lists based on computer rollouts with Robertie also providing some general principles: